 There have been several attempts to reach a consensus on whether the U.S. is facing a pilot shortage both in the short-run and over a longer time horizon.
 All of these studies use data sets that predate the most recent changes in education, training, minimum flight time, ATP Certification Standards, and rest rules.
 This previous data generally does not reflect the impact of the new rules on the costs of education and training, nor the additional staffing needs of airlines.
+And to date, an accurate number reflecting how many ATP pilots are actually available based on their possession of an ATP certificate with appropriate ratings AND a current Class 1 FAA medical certificate who are not currently employed or over 65 has never been established.
 In 2012, an industry group formed to study the supply and demand conditions for ATP's.
 A subgroup, collegiate aviation researchers, analyzed the supply and demand conditions and estimated that the industry faced a substantial shortage (35,000) of ATP's over the next 20 years (Higgins, 2013).
 The study used a percentage of the number of new Certified Flight Instructors (CFI) as a proxy for the supply of new ATPs.
 The regression model used both the cost of training and number of new hires by major airlines to estimate the number of new CFIs.
 The number of CFI's was found to be positively related to the number of new hires at the major airlines and negatively related to the cost of training.